-The Batman Begins Tumbler was one of the most difficult fully functioning scale models that I have created thus far.
-It took a lot of time and effort to come to the end result.
+The Batman Begins Tumbler was one of the most difficult built scale models that I have created thus far.
+It took me a lot of time and effort to come to the end result.
 This time I present an almost totally white version of the Batman begins Tumbler.
 Not only because of its color, but also because its police decals I named it after White Knight tumbler.
-With ďwhiteĒ I refer to law and enforcement.
-Enjoy watching the pictures.
+With “white” I refer to law and enforcement.

 About this creation